golang/tools/gopls/doc/daemon.md

+---
-# Gopls: Running as a daemon
+title: "Gopls: Running as a daemon"
+---

 **Note: this feature is new.
 If you encounter bugs, please [file an issue](troubleshooting.md#file-an-issue).**